 Dogs sometimes refuse to drink water

 For any of a number of reasons, your dog may refuse to drink water on occasion.
 Now that’s a worry.
 A fit and healthy dog could theoretically go without food for several weeks.
 But a dog can only go without water for up to three days.
-Water is essential for virtually every bodily function, and without it, dehydration would set in much sooner than that – especially in hot weather, if your dog has been vomiting a lot, is suffering from diarrhoea, or if he or she is not a well dog in the first place.
+Water is essential for virtually every bodily function.
+Without it, dehydration would set in much sooner than that.
+Especially in hot weather, if your dog has been vomiting a lot, is suffering from diarrhoea, or if he or she is not a well dog in the first place.
+Dog hydration is important on so many levels!

 Why your dog might refuse to drink